 Sheku Kamara, Dean of Applied Research, Milwaukee School of Engineering

 Sheku Kamara is the dean of applied research at Milwaukee School of Engineering where he oversees the activities of the Applied Technology Center.
 The ATC uses MSOE faculty, staff and student expertise to solve technological problems confronting business and industry.
 Kamara has been involved with additive manufacturing since 1996 and was director of the Rapid Prototyping Consortium at MSOE.
 He received a laser-sintering DINO (Distinguished INnovator Operator Award) from AMUG for his contributions to the technology and industry.
 Kamara has served as a RAPID + TCT event advisor since 2004 and is a past chair of AMUG.
 SME Member Since 2003

-David Leigh, PhD, is the chief technology officer for additive manufacturing at 3D Systems.
-Prior to his current role, Leigh served in the same capacity at EOS, GmbH.
+David Leigh, PhD, served as the chief technology officer for additive manufacturing at 3D Systems.
+Prior to this, Leigh served in the same capacity at EOS, GmbH.
 He has 30 years of experience in 3D printing dating back to DTM Corp., which launched the laser sintering technology.
 After his employment at DTM, Leigh founded Harvest Technologies, an additive manufacturing service bureau, which was one of the first AS9100-certified AM facilities to produce end-use parts production in aerospace.
 Harvest was acquired by Stratasys in 2014 where he served as senior VP for emerging technologies.

 Brian Levy, Aerodynamics Engineer, Joe Gibbs Racing